MathanGeurtsen/rasterization/README.md

 lightsource, which has its own variable ambientLight.

-in the fragment post processing shader we add a vignetting effect as well as chromatic aberration, controlled by the distance to the center of the screen as evident by the darkened edges on the screen and the red and blue ofsets around objects.
+in the fragment post processing shader we add a vignetting effect as well as chromatic aberration, controlled by the distance to the center of the screen as evident by the darkened edges on the screen and the red and blue offsets around objects.

 Control map:
 -Movement: